BarshaC/GroupProjectKotlinCodepath/README.md

 **Stretch Features**

-* Youtube recommendations about what particsular workout they are interested in
+* Youtube recommendations about what particular workout they are interested in
 *

 ### 2. Screen Archetypes